-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Joey Parsons, founder of effx in the fall of 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Joey Parsons, founder of effx in the fall of 2020.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:07